Getting rid of head lice is an intensive process. The question is, can a good anti-dandruff shampoo makes things easier?

 The problem with using a dandruff shampoo for head lice comes down to the specific way it tackles the condition.

-Dandruff shampoos like Head & Shoulders work by using the active ingredient, zinc pyrithione.
-It helps protect your scalp from dandruff-causing oleic acid.
+Dandruff shampoos like Head & Shoulders work because they contain an active ingredient which helps protect your scalp from dandruff-causing oleic acid.
 It’s been proven on dandruff, but does nothing to inhibit lice.

 Head lice need a different approach.
 Most lice remedies are pediculicides, designed specifically to kill parasites.